abishek/sparkfun-motobit-c/README.md

 # sparkfun-motobit-c
-A C/C++ implementation of controlling the the Sparkfun motobit
+A C/C++ implementation of controlling the the Sparkfun motobit.
+The actual hardware is from here: https://www.sparkfun.com/products/14213.
+They have an makecode package in github here: https://github.com/sparkfun/pxt-moto-bit .
+I wanted to use this alongside BT and keep running out of memory.
+Actually, trying to use BT with makecode seems to always run out of memory.
+So I am trying to port the code base to C/C++ so that I can try to program the microbit in a more traditional manner and hopefully have enough space to do useful things with it :-)